jradbayrem/PuzzlePolyformSolver-/README.md

 fin

-This project was realized by Jrad Bayrem and Rouached Radhouan.
+This project was realized by Jrad Bayrem and Rouached Radhouene.

 Enjoy, Use and especially SHARE